grabermtw/Solar-Activity-Viewer/README.md

 First connect to the HoloLens’s Device Portal by typing its IP address into your web browser (make sure the HoloLens is on first though).
 It will probably say the webpage is not secure and discourage you from continuing.
 Ignore this, just click “Continue to webpage”.

 You will be prompted to enter a username and password.
-For all the HoloLenses this should be as follows:
-Username: xrclub
-Password: xrclub1029!
-If that doesn’t work, try arclub and arclub1029! as the username and password, respectively.
+We used the XR Club credentials.

 The device portal should then show up.
 Navigate to “File Explorer,” and then navigate to AppData\Local\Packages\<YourProject’sName>\LocalState (remember, this is the path that is given by Application.persistentDataPath).